Permafrost/Tundra/README.md

 #### Inputs:

 * `$key` is a simple or fully qualified key (`a/b/c[0]/d`) to associate with the given `$value`.
+* `$key.literal?` is an optional boolean flag which if true will treat the given key literally rather than as a potentially fully-qualified key.
+  Defaults to false if not specified.
 * `$value` is the value to be associated with the given `$key`.

 ---

 ### tundra.pipeline:rename

 Renames the value associated with the source key to have the target key in the pipeline.
 After being renamed, the source key will no longer exist in the pipeline.

 #### Inputs:

 * `$key.source` is a simple or fully qualified key (`a/b/c[0]/d`) to be renamed to the given target key.
 * `$key.target` is the new simple or fully qualified key that the source key will be renamed to.
+* `$key.literal?` is an optional boolean flag which if true will treat the given key literally rather than as a potentially fully-qualified key.
+  Defaults to false if not specified.

 ---